 What is a trade mark examination report?

-This guide covers what an examination report is, the types of objections that can be raised, your deadlines, and what you can do about it.
+This guide is the starting point for understanding examination reports.
+It covers what the report contains, when you will receive one, the types of objections that can be raised, your deadlines, and what you can do about it.
+If you have already received a report, use the links below to jump to the topic most relevant to you.

 What is an examination report?